deckhouse/virtualization/docs/EXAMPLES.md

       kind: VirtualDisk
       name: vmd-blank # Name of the disk that should be attached.
 ```

-If you change the machine name in this resource to another machine name, the disk will be reconnected from one virtual machine to another.

 If you delete the `VirtualMachineBlockDeviceAttachment` resource - the disk will be disconnected from the virtual machine.